 46. Get screened for lung cancer

 Lung cancer is the leading cause of cancer deaths among men.
 That’s the bad news.
 The good news is that death rates from lung cancer in men have been declining, dropping 2% a year from 1994 to 2006.
-About 90% of lung cancers in men are from smoking.
-Certain occupations, such as painters, metal workers, pipe fitters, and plumbers, have also been linked to lung cancer.
-Men are advised to quit smoking, test their homes for radon, be conscious of occupational causes of lung cancer, exercise, and eat a healthy diet.
+Men are advised to quit the bad habit, test their homes for radon, be conscious of occupational causes of lung cancer, exercise, and eat a healthy diet.

 47. Recognize symptoms of depression

 Depression is a condition men are much less likely to talk about or seek treatment for.
 But it is common and it’s very debilitating.
-Men tend to lose interest in activities they find pleasurable, such as sex.
-They feel sad, are irritable, feel tired, experience interrupted sleep, and contemplate suicide, among other symptoms.
+Men tend to lose interest in activities they find pleasurable.
+They feel sad, are irritable, feel tired, experience interrupted sleep, among other symptoms.
 Treatment for depression includes medication and psychotherapy, as well as more exercise and a change to more healthful eating habits.